matt81542/cybersecurity-lab/vulns/metasploitable2/README.md

 ## Contents

-- `output_files/`: Scan results from Nmap, OpenVAS, and other tools.
+- `output_files/`: Scan results from Nessus and other tools.
 - `screenshots/`: Images of setup and scan outputs.
 - `notes.md`: Additional observations and troubleshooting notes.